 - 1. Type of chair requested and its nature and purpose; - 2.
-Alignment of the chair to campus and department/unit role, scope, mission, and strategic priorities;

-- 3. Local, regional, and/or national contexts, as appropriate, for the chair's proposed area of focus: - 4.
+Alignment of the chair to campus and department/unit role, scope, mission, and strategic priorities; - 3.
+Local, regional, and/or national contexts, as appropriate, for the chair's proposed area of focus; - 4.
 The academic, teaching, research, and/or service environment(s) into which the chair will be integrated; - 5.
 Current and prospective institutional investment in the subject area(s) associated with the chair; - 6.
 Role of the chairholder in achieving/expanding the mission of associated department(s), unit(s), program(s), and/or center(s); - 7.
-Expected qualifications of the chairholder; - 8.
-Institutional commitments to the chair, including base salary as required in the Program Policy; - 9.
+Expected qualifications of the chairholder;

+- 8. Institutional commitments to the chair, including base salary as required in the Program Policy; - 9.
 Anticipated short- and long-term contributions of the chair to the department/unit/center, campus and State; - 10.
-Donor-approved plans for adjustment of the chair's purpose, function, goals, and/or other restrictions in the event that its subject area, foci, or emphases evolve or decline in priority or utility; and - 11.
-A table showing all BoRSF-matched chairs in the department/unit/center to house the proposed chair, and any chairs outside the department which could directly complement the proposed chair (see format in Appendix B).
+Donor-approved plans for adjustment of the chair's purpose, function, goals, and/or other restrictions in the event that its subject area, foci, or emphases evolve or decline in priority or utility; - 11.
+A table showing all BoRSF-matched chairs in the department/unit/center to house the proposed chair, and any chairs outside the department which could directly complement the proposed chair (see format in Appendix B); - 12.
+If the proposed chair is an additional increment for an existing chair that was not requested as part of the original chair application, an explanation of how the higher endowment level will provide additional capacity, responsibilities, or results commensurate with the higher corpus of the endowment and increased expenditure through annual earnings; and - 13.
+If the proposed chair is a resubmission from a previous funding cycle, identify changes to the proposal and, as applicable, provide responses to previous reviewer questions and comments either in a separate narrative section or by noting in the text.